billyyoung/blog/content/posts/ai-therapy-2025.md

 **What do LLMs really helpful with?**
 * Introspection
 * Exploring thoughts and feelings
-  * “Help me understand this - ”
+  * "Help me understand this -"
-  * “I have some things to get off my chest - ”
+  * "I have some things to get off my chest -"
 * Pulling up relevant theories and best practices, and presenting them in a digestible way

 This is generally the realm of what's called expressive therapy (i.e. what we think of as stereotypical therapy) -- exploring one’s thoughts and feelings, and gaining insight into memories and the unconscious.[^1]